The following story was written by Heinen’s partner Elaine T. Cicora.

 According to Co-Owner Tom Heinen, who has been intimately involved in the meat industry since the age of 16, the WFCF program adds another layer of trust to the grocer’s relationship with its customers.
 “I think customers get peace of mind from knowing there is an unbiased third party behind the claims on our labels,” says Tom, who was introduced to the industry by his grandfather – and company founder – Joe Heinen.
 “They can see that Heinen’s is paying an outside auditing company to ensure they are getting exactly what is advertised.”
 It’s a smart move for the grocer, Tom admits.
 “But it’s even better for our customers.”

 While consumers clearly benefit from such transparency, the team says that the farmers producing Heinen’s meat profit as well.
-Currently, that includes Brandt Farms (for beef), Gerber (for chicken) and Clemens (for pork), all chosen as partners “because they believe in the customer experience as much as we do,” says Catie Cantrell, a Heinen’s Meat Manager with a background in farming and animal science.
+Heinen’s beef, chicken and pork partners “believe in the customer experience as much as we do,” says Catie Cantrell, a Heinen’s Meat Manager with a background in farming and animal science.
 “They also have great programs.
 As family-run companies with integrity, high values, and a dedication to quality, they are similar to us in a lot of ways.
 Third-party verification provides them with a great platform to share that information.”